Sir Henry Rich, 1st Baronet

 Sir Henry Rich, 1st Baronet (1803 – 5 November 1869) was a Liberal Party politician in the United Kingdom.
 He was Member of Parliament for Knaresborough in 1837 and for Richmond between 1846 & 1861 when he accepted the Chiltern Hundreds to make room for Sir Roundell Palmer.
 He was Lord of the Treasury from July 1846 to March 1852.

 He was the illegitimate son of Admiral Sir Thomas Rich, 5th Baronet of Sonning (1733–1803), and Elizabeth Burt.
-Educated at the Royal Military College, Sandhurst, and Trinity College, Cambridge (B.A. in 1825), he served in the British Army and was at the taking of Poonah and the Battle of Kirkee for which he was awarded a medal.
+Educated at the Royal Military College, Sandhurst, and Jesus College and Trinity College, Cambridge (B.A. in 1825), he served in the British Army and was at the taking of Poonah and the Battle of Kirkee for which he was awarded a medal.
 For some time he was a Groom in Waiting to her Majesty Queen Victoria.

 On 7 September 1852 at the parish church of Acton, Cheshire, he married Julia, daughter of the late Rev. James Tomkinson of Dorfield Hall, Cheshire.

 He was created a baronet in 1863.

 His remains were interred in the Rich family vault at St Andrew's Church, Sonning, Berkshire on 10 November 1869.